mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 - If you have attached clusters, ensure they are on Kubernetes versions 1.19, 1.20 or 1.21.
 To upgrade your Kubernetes version, refer to the appropriate documentation for your environment: [AKS][AKS], [AWS][AWS], [Azure][Azure], [EKS][EKS], [pre-provisioned][pre_provisioned].
 - Review the [Platform Application version updates][release_notes] that are part of this upgrade.
 - For air-gapped environments only: Download the [images bundle][images_bundle], [charts bundle][charts_bundle] and [Catalog Application charts bundle][cat_apps_bundle].

-## For air-gapped environments only: Load the Docker images into your Docker registry
+- For air-gapped environments only: [Load the Docker images into your Docker registry][load_images]

-1. Download the image bundle file:

-    ```bash
-    wget "https://downloads.mesosphere.com/kommander/airgapped/v2.2.0/kommander_image_bundle_v2.2.0_linux_amd64.tar.gz" -O kommander-image-bundle.tar.gz
-    ```

-1. Place the bundle in a location from where you can push the images to your private Docker registry.

-1. Run the following command to load the air-gapped image bundle into your private Docker registry:

-    ```bash
-    dkp push image-bundle --image-bundle kommander-image-bundle.tar.gz --to-registry <REGISTRY_URL>
-    ```

-It can take a while to push all the images to your image registry, depending on the performance of the network between the machine you are running the script on and the Docker registry.

 ## Upgrade Kommander